Cherry Blossom Night Lighting at Kiyomizudera Temple

 By contrast, I arrived at Kiyomizu-dera Temple at around 8 p.m. for the night illumination, and the streets of Higashiyama were shoulder-to-shoulder at that time.
 I stayed until the temple closed, after 9:30 p.m., and the streets were still alive with people.

 The point here is that Sakura season is most certainly a popular time in Kyoto, and throughout Japan.
-In general, the crowd levels in April were significantly higher than October (or really, any time we’ve been to Kyoto).
+In general, the crowd levels in April were significantly higher than November (or really, any time we’ve been to Kyoto).
 This is for good reason, as the cherry trees during sakura season are absolutely breathtaking, making the experience well worth the added crowds.

 Now, time for a few tips based on our experience…

 The reason Kiyomizu-dera Temple is such a popular cherry blossom spot is because of the night illumination (and since it’s always a popular spot in Kyoto).
 I mention this because you might be a bit disappointed after seeing hundreds of cherry trees at other locations only to find a few dozen (perhaps fewer?) here.
-The beauty of the complex at night and photogenic quality of how you can frame some of the cherry trees around iconic structures of Kiyomizu-dera Temple makes up for the sparse trees, in my opinion.

 It was still a wonderful experience to see the temple and its trees bathed in lights under the starlight and with the lights of downtown Kyoto in the distance, but it would’ve been cooler if the cherry trees still had all of their blossoms.
 However, no matter where you go, you’re going to run into this “issue.”
-In addition to different parts of Japan blooming earlier or later, different locations in the same cities will vary, and even different trees in the same park!
-This is due to different breeds of cherry trees varying in when they bloom, so it’s unavoidable.

 Plus, given that the night illumination at Kiyomizu-dera Temple only costs ~$4 and since this is one of the few temples in Kyoto open in the evening, it’s not like you have much to “risk” by doing this.